 1. Consumers Are Craving Authenticity

-Video content is trending towards one overarching theme: authenticity. human brand.
+Video content is trending towards one overarching theme: authenticity.
+A human brand.

 People don’t always care about what products you sell.
 Unless you’re selling toothpaste, they probably don’t really need your product, either.
 That means you have to make them believe in it.
 In your brand, your product, and your company.